How to track Affiliate Sales in Google Analytics

 How to set up a converter audience in Google Analytics

-By creating a converter audience you can start optimizing your Google Ads campaigns by excluding or retargeting converters.
+Creation of a converter audience allows you to start optimizing your Google Ads campaigns by excluding or retargeting converters.
 If you aren’t familiar with creating audiences with Google Analytics, just follow the next steps to create your converter audience.

 How to use segments in Google Analytics